SEO vs PPC

 Statistics suggest that web users rarely venture out of the Top 10 search results, if they find what they need in the top listings.
 In terms of traffic; there is a large difference between even position #2 and #1 in click throughs and hence conversions (sales).
 If you are not in the top 5 positions, you are missing up to 80% of search engine traffic, and if you are not in the top 10 positions you can expect 1 in 100 hits by comparison to the #1 Position.

-Search engine optimisation is the instrument that can make sure that your website will be listed within pertinent search results, and as close as achievable to the top of these results.
-One way to ensure a positive ROI is to use the services of a SEO firm with an established track record of achievement, knowledge of new trends and techniques, and skill working with the major players in your industry.
+Search engine optimization is the instrument that can make sure that your website will be listed within pertinent organic search results, and as close as achievable to the top of these results.
+One way to ensure a positive ROI is to use the services of a SEO firm with an established track record of achievement, knowledge of new trends and techniques, and skills working with the major players in your industry.

 SEO